tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 ### 1. Gradient Descent

-Optimization processes entail one of two things.
+<div align = "justify"> Optimization processes entail one of two things.
 Either maximize payoff or minimize cost.

 Gradient Descent is a general process used to minimize several functions including the cost function.
-It works by initializing the parameter values, calculate the partial derivatives of cost function with respect to the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the parameter values that makes cost function converge at a global minimum.
+It works by initializing the parameter values, calculate the partial derivatives of cost function with respect to the parameters, subtract a scaled value of the partial derivative from the initial parameter until we arrive at the parameter values that makes cost function converge at a global minimum.</div>

-To compute optimized parameter values using Gradient Descent, we have to minimize the cost function.
-In statistics, there are several cost function but the one we'd use is the Squared Error Function which is specified as;
+<div align = "justify"> To compute optimized parameter values using Gradient Descent, we have to minimize the cost function.
+In statistics, there are several cost function but the one we'd use is the Squared Error Function which is specified as;</div>

 $$J_{(\theta)} = \frac{1}{2m} \sum_{i=1}^m (h_{(\theta)}(X^{(i)}) - Y^{(i)})^2$$

-Since we don't know what the optimized $\theta$ values are, we have to initialize theta values by giving them a value of zeros
+<div align = "justify"> Since we don't know what the optimized $\theta$ values are, we have to initialize theta values by giving them a value of zeros</div>

 ```python